 When you work in the water damage restoration industry, you need the appropriate knowledge and experience.
 You also want to have the best equipment — tools that help you do your best work.
 When it comes to almost any water damage restoration job, that needed equipment will include at least one dehumidifier — and most likely several.

-At B-Air®, we provide LGR dehumidifier options that represent the highest-quality standards.
+At B-Air®, we provide LGR dehumidifiers options (see in our commercial dehumidifiers collection here) that represent the highest-quality standards.
 We provide both AHAM and saturation ratings for easy equipment comparison, and you’ll find dehumidifiers in different sizes and with different features.

 Browse our selection of low-grain refrigerant (LGR) dehumidifier options today, or contact us to learn more about your options.